Skip to main content Skip to footer

 Learning and development

-When joining the NHS, you will work through the Mandatory Induction Standards.
+When joining the NHS as a theatre support worker, you will work through the Mandatory Induction Standards.
 These standards are designed to help you work safely and must be completed within the first 3 to 6 months of employment.

-Getting experience as a healthcare support worker can be very helpful if you decide you want to become one of the following:
+Getting experience as a theatre support worker can be very helpful if you decide you want to progress to another role, such as:

 Explore careers